rutujapopkar/Zooverse/frontend/public/images/README.txt

-Place your JPEG images here for local display in the app.
+Place your image files here for local display in the app.

-Expected filenames:
+Supported filenames (JPG or PNG):
-- /images/building.jpg (zoo building banner)
+- /images/building.jpg or /images/building.png (zoo building banner)
-- /images/animals/lion.jpg
+- /images/animals/lion.jpg or /images/animals/lion.png
-- /images/animals/elephant.jpg
+- /images/animals/elephant.jpg or /images/animals/elephant.png
-- /images/animals/giraffe.jpg
+- /images/animals/giraffe.jpg or /images/animals/giraffe.png

+Naming:
+- Lowercase and only letters/numbers are used in matching.
+Spaces and punctuation are removed.
+- Example: "White Tiger!" → whitetiger.jpg or whitetiger.png

-Tip: Use 1200x600 or similar for the building banner, and around 800x600 for animal cards.
+Tip: Use ~1200x600 for the building banner, and ~800x600 for animal cards.